Baby goats and chill: Milton shop hosts goat snuggling

 Sure, those studies were talking about dogs and cats, but baby goats will work, too — just ask those who spent Sunday afternoon snuggling the furry, albeit hooved, baby goats.

-Carly Taylor of Vintage Mountain Hippy in Milton teamed up with Sarah Simpkins, owner of Mad Farm in Milton, for the goat snuggling session Sunday in Taylor’s shop.
+Carly Taylor of Vintage Mountain Hippie in Milton teamed up with Sarah Simpkins, owner of Mad Farm in Milton, for the goat snuggling session Sunday in Taylor’s shop.

 Guests could cuddle, bottle feed and get their picture with the goats from Simpkins’ farm.